kemkum53/RightClickConvert/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## TODO List
+- Add more convert types
+- Make the 'convert' option applicable only to video files, rather than all files.

+## Change Log
+###  2024-04-23
+- **Added** - .avi to .mp4 convert settings.

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kemal-kondak%C3%A7%C4%B1-b62173157/)